josh-works/josh-works.github.io/_pages/stripe_course.md

 Keep reading if:

-👉 You use a static site generator like Jekyll, or Hugo, or Hexo, or Gasby
+👉 You use a static site generator like Jekyll, or Hugo, or Hexo, or Gatsby

 👉 You want to sell some small digital product, that could be delivered via email, without using a service that charges a monthly fee or hosts the sales landing page for you